Konfekt/win-bash-xclip-xsel/README.md

     ```

     You may [replace symbolic links in Git by hard or soft links](https://stackoverflow.com/questions/5917249/git-symlinks-in-windows/16754068#16754068) (the latter requiring adminstrator privileges).
+    In case `xclip` or `xsel` is already available on your system, see [here](https://github.com/Konfekt/win-bash-xclip-xsel/issues/2#issuecomment-1300222984) if either one takes precedence over those of this repository to that the Windows Clipboad is still not used: either uninstall it, or prepend the containing folder to `$PATH`.

 # Related